 The Nigerian born judge was last Monday sent packing from his office by President Yahya Jammeh of the Gambia after he was allegedly caught on tape negotiating for half a million Dalasi bribe from a Gambian—based Dutch businessman over a land dispute case.

-The bribery allegations have angered the Nigerian Civil Society Network Against Corruption (CSNAC), which has petitioned Nigeria’s Independent Corrupt Practices and other related offences Commission (ICPC) to launch an investigation into the judge’s conduct.
+The bribery allegations have angered the Nigerian Civil Society Network Against Corruption (CSNAC), which has petitioned Nigeria’s Independent Corrupt Practices and other related offenses Commission (ICPC) to launch an investigation into the judge’s conduct.

-“Acts of gross misconduct such as exhibited by Mr Joseph Wowo who ought to be a person of integrity and respectability, representing a good image for Nigeria, rather, he has exported corruption to the Gambia.
-Though, Mr Joseph Wowo has been unceremoniously dismissed, the embarrassment caused to Nigeria by this shameful act is unimaginable,” Mr Suraju wrote in the petition published by the Nigerian Premium Times Newspaper.
+“Acts of gross misconduct such as exhibited by Mr. Joseph Wowo who ought to be a person of integrity and respectability, representing a good image for Nigeria, rather, he has exported corruption to the Gambia.
+Though Mr. Joseph Wowo has been unceremoniously dismissed, the embarrassment caused to Nigeria by this shameful act is unimaginable,” Mr. Suraju wrote in the petition published by the Nigerian Premium Times Newspaper.

-Mr. Suraju urged the ICPC to use its local and international networks to bring Mr Wowo to justice and send a strong warning to Nigerians living outside their country that acts of illegality will not be tolerated, whether committed locally or outside Nigeria.
+Mr. Suraju urged the ICPC to use its local and international networks to bring Mr. Wowo to justice and send a strong warning to Nigerians living outside their country that acts of illegality will not be tolerated, whether committed locally or outside Nigeria.

-Meanwhile, Mr Wowo, who was a former president of the Gambia’s Court of Appeal, has not been seen in public since he was removed from his post.
+Meanwhile, Mr. Wowo, who was a former president of the Gambia’s Court of Appeal, has not been seen in public since he was removed from his post.
 There are unconfirmed reports that he was arrested by state security officers and is currently detained at the National Intelligence Agency’s headquarters in Banjul.

 Joseph Wowo joined the Gambia’s Justice Ministry in 1998 as a principal state counsel and deputy head of the civil division.
-He was lead counsel in the famous commission of inquiry that was set up to investigate the cause of the April 2010 student demonstration which resulted in death of over 12 demonstrators and the destructions of public and private properties.
+He was lead counsel in the famous commission of inquiry that was set up to investigate the cause of the April 2010 student demonstration which resulted in the death of over 12 demonstrators and the destructions of public and private properties.

 He left for further studies in the US in 2001 but later returned to the Gambia at the end of his studies to become a high court judge in 2007.
 He was elevated to the Gambia Court of Appeal as a judge before being appointed president of the said court in November 2010 by President Yahya Jammeh.